Gunpowder: Southeast Asia

 Cannons were introduced to Majapahit when Kublai Khan's Chinese army under the leadership of Ike Mese sought to invade Java in 1293.
 History of Yuan mentioned that the Mongol used cannons (Chinese: 炮—Pào) against Daha forces.
 Cannons were used by the Ayutthaya Kingdom in 1352 during its invasion of the Khmer Empire.
 Within a decade large quantities of gunpowder could be found in the Khmer Empire.
 By the end of the century firearms were also used by the Trần dynasty.

-Even though the knowledge of making gunpowder-based weapon has been known after the failed Mongol invasion of Java, and the predecessor of firearms, the pole gun (bedil tombak), was recorded as being used by Java in 1413, the knowledge of making "true" firearms came much later, after the middle of the 15th century.
+Even though the knowledge of making gunpowder-based weapons was known after the failed Mongol invasion of Java, and the predecessor of firearms, the pole gun (bedil tombak), is recorded as being used by Java in 1413, the knowledge of making "true" firearms came much later, after the middle of the 15th century.
 It was brought by the Islamic nations of West Asia, most probably the Arabs.
 The precise year of introduction is unknown, but it may be safely concluded to be no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, the natives already possessed primitive firearms, the Java arquebus.
 Portuguese influence to local weaponry after the capture of Malacca (1511) resulted in a new type of hybrid tradition matchlock firearm, the istinggar.

-Portuguese and Spanish invaders were unpleasantly surprised and even outgunned on occasion.
-Circa 1540, the Javanese, always alert for new weapons found the newly arrived Portuguese weaponry superior to that of the locally made variants.
-Majapahit-era cetbang cannons were further improved and used in the Demak Sultanate period during the Demak invasion of Portuguese Malacca.
-During this period, the iron for manufacturing Javanese cannons was imported from Khorasan in northern Persia.
-The material was known by Javanese as wesi kurasani (Khorasan iron).
-When the Portuguese came to the archipelago, they referred to it as berço, which was also used to refer to any breech-loading swivel gun, while the Spaniards call it verso.
-By the early 16th century, the Javanese already locally-producing large guns, some of them still survived until the present day and dubbed as "sacred cannon" or "holy cannon".
-These cannons varied between 180- to 260-pounders, weighing anywhere between 3–8 tons, length of them between 3–6 m.
+When the Portuguese came to the archipelago, they referred to the breech-loading swivel gun as berço, while the Spaniards call it verso.
+By the early 16th century, the Javanese already locally producing large guns, some of them still survived until the present day and dubbed as "sacred cannon" or "holy cannon".
+These cannons varied between 180- and 260-pounders, weighing anywhere between 3 and 8 tons, length of them between 3 and 6 m.

 Saltpeter harvesting was recorded by Dutch and German travelers as being common in even the smallest villages and was collected from the decomposition process of large dung hills specifically piled for the purpose.
 The Dutch punishment for possession of non-permitted gunpowder appears to have been amputation.
 Ownership and manufacture of gunpowder was later prohibited by the colonial Dutch occupiers.
 According to colonel McKenzie quoted in Sir Thomas Stamford Raffles', The History of Java (1817), the purest sulfur was supplied from a crater from a mountain near the straits of Bali.